 Speaker, House of Representatives

 Thirty-First State Legislature

 Regular Session of 2021

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Transportation and Public Safety, Intergovernmental, and Military Affairs that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 757, H.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 757, H.D.
-1, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Economic Development that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 496, S.D.
+2, H.D.
+1, and recommends that it be referred to your Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Economic Development,